-White bread and certain brown breads are filled with refined carbs.
-Even though many breads claim they are high in fibre and are healthy for you, you should rather opt for whole-grain breads made out of barley, oats, whole wheat, and rye.
+White bread and certain brown bread are filled with refined carbs.
+Even though many breads claim they are high in fibre and are healthy for you, you should rather opt for whole-grain bread made out of barley, oats, whole wheat, and rye.

 Yes, fruit does contain simple carbs.
 But because they contain so much dietary fibre, it balances out.
 The fibre helps the body process the sugar more slowly, so it does not cause such big sugar spikes.
 However, you should not eat too many fruits, and also try and stay away from fruit juices as these usually don’t have enough fibre in them to help counter the effect of the sugar.

-We often only look at what we eat, and neglect the carbs and sugar in the drinks we dink.
+We often only look at what we eat and neglect the carbs and sugar in the drinks we drink.
 These can easily add up as they can be jam-packed with refined sugar, and are usually empty calories.

 Certain foods that are often associated with fall, such as sweet potatoes, pumpkin, and squash, are great sources of complex carbohydrates.